5 THINGS TO LET GO OF TODAY TO SIMPLIFY YOUR LIFE

 I have plenty of posts and resources on decluttering your physical stuff.
 I hope what I’ve shared here has given you some insight into other ways you can simplify your life.
 Did you recognise yourself in any of them?

-I’m certainly not a professional or an expert in all of the above.
-Yet these 5 things are what I’ve found to complicate my own life to a lesser or greater degree over the years.
+The 5 things I’ve mentioned in this article are what I’ve found to complicate my own life to a lesser or greater degree over the years.

 I’m sharing them here in the hope that they might help you understand, be aware of or even recognise them in yourself.

-Here are some other posts which you might like:
+Here are some other articles which you might like: